Key takeaways

 The platform providers' own collections of reusable skills.

 Anthropic pioneered the SKILL.md format with progressive disclosure: lightweight metadata loads early, full instructions load only when relevant.
-This is now the de facto standard via the agentskills.io specification.
+The repo roughly doubled to ~149K stars since February, and Anthropic added enterprise admin controls plus a partner skills directory (Atlassian, Canva, Cloudflare, Figma, Notion, Ramp, Sentry).
+The format is now the de facto standard via agentskills.io, adopted by ~40 clients.

 Coordinate multiple agents working together.